 Prepare Three of the Calibrate the Refrigerator Thermometer

-To calibrate the thermometer, find the adjuster nut and quickly turn it until it reaches the right temperature.
-Using the boiling point method, the temperature should be 212 degrees Fahrenheit or 100 degrees Celsius.
+To calibrate the thermometer, locate the adjuster nut and turn it quickly until it reaches the correct temperature.
+Using the boiling point method, the temperature should be 212°F or 100 °C.

 Refrigerator Evaporator Fan